 1. Eggs

-Eggs are high in proteins and most nutritious.
-They not only help you to stay fuller but can be made in several ways to suit your taste buds
+Eggs are high in proteins and are the most nutritious.
+They not only help you to stay fuller but can be made in several ways to suit your taste buds.

-Oatmeal is rich in fibre and a perfect meal your body needs during Suhoor. fibre turns to gel in the stomach and slows digestion, which helps lower cholesterol and blood glucose, perfect to keep you energised throughout your fast.
+Oatmeal is rich in fibre and a perfect meal your body needs during Suhoor.
+Fibre turns to gel in the stomach and slows digestion, which helps lower cholesterol and blood glucose, perfect to keep you energized throughout your fast.

 Dairy products are a great source of calcium and vitamins.
-Opt for yogurt smoothie or choose a vanilla and honey milk shake to stay full and hydrated throughout the day
+Opt for a yogurt smoothie or choose a vanilla and honey milkshake to stay full and hydrated throughout the day

 Foods to eat during Iftar